furynet/xfury/README.md

-# SGE Network
+# FURY Network

-The Sports, Gaming & Entertainment Network (SGE Network), is a blockchain designed to support the future of sports betting & related gaming by leveraging the modular Cosmos design.
+The Sports, Gaming & Entertainment Network (FURY Network), is a blockchain designed to support the future of sports betting & related gaming by leveraging the modular Cosmos design.
 We believe the future will be heavily shaped by many of the values driving the recent wave of crypto and blockchain development: transparency, increased decentralization, and utility that benefits all stakeholders, especially the user-base.